ably/ably-cocoa/README.md

 | [Remember fallback host during failures](https://ably.io/documentation/realtime/usage#client-options) |
 | [ErrorInfo URLs to help debug issues](https://ably.io/documentation/realtime/types#error-info) |

+### Concurrent push-receiving Ably instances

+Only one instance of `ARTRest` or `ARTRealtime` at a time must be [activated for receiving push notifications](https://www.ably.io/documentation/general/push/activate-subscribe).
+Having more than one activated instance at a time may have unexpected consequences.

 ## Documentation

 Visit [ably.io/documentation](https://www.ably.io/documentation) for a complete API reference and more examples.